Taskkill/dynamic-sandbox/README.md

 You can also use `context` object to override variables, for example console, you can easily hijack console.log in evaluated code and feed your output somewhere else.
 Overrode variables has higher priority than restricted, so you can restrict whole object like `window` and then selectively pick and allow some of variables easily.
+By default `this` is allowed to be accessed with all it's properties.

 Global eval cannot be restricted as it is used internally.